tamiromara/etherscan-fields-rename/README.md

 ## Disclaimer :

 > [!NOTE]
-> This extension was entirely generated using Chatgpt.
+> This extension was entirely generated using ChatGPT.

 ## Privacy :